Frequently Asked Questions

 What if my bitch comes into season whilst with you?

 We do ask you to be vigilant and try not to bring your dog into Happi Days when in season but if it does happen then we will separate them from the dogs to avoid them being pestered by the boys.
 We will phone you to have them picked up as soon as possible.
-If this will be the end of day they will be carefully cared for until they can be collected.
+If they are on holiday and you have no other arrangements for collection then we will call you and arrange your dog to be looked after in isolation.

 Do you use Muzzles or cages?